 We may enter into geographic markets in which we have little or no prior operating experience.
 The challenges of entering new markets include: adapting to local regulations or restrictions that may limit our ability to open new Outposts, restrict the use of certain branding or increase the cost of development; difficulties in hiring experienced personnel; unfamiliarity with local real estate markets and demographics; consumer unfamiliarity with our brand; and different competitive and economic conditions, consumer tastes and discretionary spending patterns that are more difficult to predict or satisfy than in our existing markets.
-Consumer responding on in new markets.
-Outposts we open in new markets may take longer to reach expected sales and profit levels on a consistent basis and may have higher construction, occupancy and operating costs than existing Outposts, thereby affecting our our our apart to recognize or respond to these challenges may adversely affect the success of any new or existing Outposts.
+Consumer recognition of our brand has been important in the success of our Outposts in our existing markets, and we will need to build this recognition in new markets.
+Outposts we open in new markets may take longer to reach expected sales and profit levels on a consistent basis and may have higher construction, occupancy and operating costs than existing Outposts, thereby affecting our overall profitability.
+Any failure on our part to recognize or respond to these challenges may adversely affect the success of any new or existing Outposts.